-- Behaviour: we may use behavioural insights techniques or other tools to consider how consumer or stakeholder behaviour may affect the impact of a policy; - Competition: where appropriate we will consider the likely effect of the policy on competition in the market; - Business impact: where relevant we will also ensure we understand the business models operating in a market and consider the effect of our policy on participants throughout the industry.
-We will particularly consider how the policy may affect the ability and incentives of firms to make efficient investments; and - Existing models: where appropriate we may use existing models to inform our assessment of the costs and benefits, for example our model of harms to online users. - 4.29 We will also assess the potential impacts of a proposed intervention on particular groups of persons, and the Welsh language, as discussed in Section 5 below.
+- Behaviour: we may use behavioural insights techniques or other tools to consider how consumer or stakeholder behaviour may affect the impact of a policy. - Business impact: where relevant, we will ensure we understand the business models operating in a market and consider the direct and, where possible, indirect effects of our proposed policy on participants throughout the industry.
+We will consider how the policy may affect the ability and incentives of firms to make efficient investments and may also consider how it may affect competition, innovation and economic growth. - Existing models: where appropriate, we may use existing models to inform our assessment of the costs and benefits, for example our model of harms to online users.36 - Geography: where relevant, we will consider how the effects of a policy may differ between different areas of the country.
+When making decisions about a local area we will consider the appropriate data to use in our assessment.